Quantum erasing the memory of Wigner's friend: Results

 \subsection{Insights from the interferometric setup}

-Discussions of this paradox have often involved questioning the assumptions made in Ref.~\cite{Frauchiger18}, see e.g. Refs.~\cite{Healey18,Lazarovici19,Sudbery19,Nurgalieva19}.
+Discussions of this paradox have often involved questioning the assumptions made in Ref.~\cite{Frauchiger18}, as in e.g. Refs.~\cite{Healey18,Lazarovici19,Sudbery19,Nurgalieva19}.
 Several arguments have been used to show that quantum mechanical setups do not verify all of them.
 For instance, it is stated in Ref.~\cite{Healey18} that the violation of a special variation of Bell inequalities, whose experimental verification is reported in Ref.~\cite{Proietti19}, rules out assumption (C).\\

 Here we take another approach by studying how the paradox would arise in a realistic setup, involving systems whose dynamics are known to obey to quantum mechanics.
 As an advantage, we therefore do not have to make assumptions (U), (Q) (S), (C) to predict the outcomes of measurements made on the system.
 As in the case of FR, we find that the statistics of Wigner's measurement outcomes are given by state $\ket{\Psi}$.
-At the same time, we expressed the three paradoxical properties \ref{p:HI}, \ref{p:AII} and \ref{p:Vok} as a function of the interferometer degrees of freedom.
+Meanwhile, we expressed the three paradoxical properties \ref{p:HI}, \ref{p:AII} and \ref{p:Vok} as a function of the interferometer's degrees of freedom.